 It’s ‘Ultra’ not only because it’s capable of 4K playback and HDR video, but because it has an attached ethernet port and improved internal components that make videos load faster and less prone to slowdown.
 Those features help Google’s latest iteration of the streamer feel more premium than its predecessor without necessarily offering a major departure in terms of form factor or available content.

-For 1080p TV owners that means this year’s $99 Chromecast is more of an expensive half-step upgrade rather than a massive leap up.
+For 1080p TV owners that means this year’s $99 RRP Chromecast Ultra is more of an expensive half-step upgrade rather than a massive leap up.
 But, for those who recently picked up a 4K TV and can’t stand its built-in smart software, making the jump to Chromecast Ultra is an easy decision.
+That said, you might be able to snag a good Chromecast Ultra deal and bring the price down closer to that of the regular Chromecast.

 Before we dive into what makes the Chromecast Ultra worthy of its superlative title (and trust us, it’s very well-deserving), let’s talk about its two major shortcomings: the lack of a remote and the Chromecast’s inability to pool content on your TV screen due to the lack of a standard user interface.